 Working with multiple Windows user accounts

-Windows XP and later versions of Windows gives you the ability to create user profiles, which allows each user on your computer to have a separate login.
-There are also additional benefits, such as allowing each user to have their own document folders and personal settings, such as desktop icons, Start menu items, favorites, etc. This also allows for greater privacy and less hassle of changing individual preferences for each user.
+Windows XP and later versions of Windows gives you the ability to create user profiles, which allows each user on your computer to have separate login.
+There are also additional benefits, such as allowing each user to have their document folders, desktop icons, start menu items, and favorites.
+Separate user accounts also allow for greater privacy and less hassle of changing individual preferences for each user.

-There are a number of solid reasons why you may want to work with multiple Windows user accounts on your computer.
-There are literally thousands of “household” computers where mummy and daddy, the kids all share the same user account, without even knowing that there are better alternatives.
+There are many solid reasons why you may want to work with multiple Windows user accounts on your computer.
+There are thousands of “household” computers where mummy and daddy, the kids all share the same user account, without even knowing that there are better alternatives.